-- We will promote positive behaviour and attendance through use of curriculum and learning materials and will recognise good attendance appropriately. - We will work with parents to resolve problems which may affect a child's attendance and will involve representatives of other agencies that work with the school such as the School Nurse or representatives of the Local Support Team such as Education Welfare Workers where required in order to ensure all children can benefit from consistently good punctuality and attendance.
+- We will promote positive behaviour and attendance through use of curriculum and learning materials and will recognise good attendance appropriately. - We will reward five positive behaviour points a week to all pupils who achieve 100% attendance. - We will work with parents to resolve problems which may affect a child's attendance and will involve representatives of other agencies that work with the school such as the School Nurse or representatives of the Local Support Team such as Education Welfare Workers where required in order to ensure all children can benefit from consistently good punctuality and attendance.
 We will use the Early Help Assessment process to support this. - We will be proactive in encouraging attendance for all pupils through ensuring parents and pupils receive information on the importance of good attendance and punctuality and will react swiftly to intervene to improve attendance of individual children should this become a concern.